syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/upgrade/how-to-upgrade-syncfusion-components-using-vs-extensions.md

 ---
 layout: post
 title: How To Upgrade Syncfusion Components Using Vs Extensions in ##Platform_Name## Component
-description: Learn here all about How To Upgrade Syncfusion Components Using Vs Extensions in Syncfusion ##Platform_Name## component of syncfusion and more.
+description: Learn here all about how to upgrade Syncfusion components using Vs extensions in Syncfusion ##Platform_Name## component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: How To Upgrade Syncfusion Components Using Vs Extensions
 publishingplatform: ##Platform_Name##